-Fig. \ref{kt} presents a simple schematic diagram of the KT process.
-As the student works, the learning system continues to record the student's observational learning data, including exercises, the knowledge concepts (e.g., \emph{equality, inequality, plane vector} and \emph{probability}, which are represented in different colors in Fig. \ref{kt}) contained in exercises, and students' answers (i.e., correct or incorrect responses).
-Benefiting from the development of intelligent education \citep{2018Differentially} and the methods of data anonymization \citep{4138206}, a large amount of side information is also recorded, such as response time, opportunity count and tutor intervention, which more completely reflect reflect students' learning behaviors.
-In addition, new technologies, enabling new approaches such as learning effective representations from limited educational data with crowdsourced labels, are also in constant development \citep{2020Representation}.
-With reference to the recorded learning data, KT aims to maintain an estimate of student's changing knowledge state.
-Taking Fig. \ref{kt} as an intuitive example, the student's prior knowledge states on the four knowledge concepts are 0.2, 0.4, 0.4 and 0.5 respectively.
-While practicing, the student continues to absorb new knowledge, which can also be reflected by the gradually increased areas of the radar map that indicate the student's knowledge mastery.
-After a period of learning, the student's knowledge state reaches 0.9, 0.8, 0.8 and 0.7 on corresponding knowledge concepts, which indicates fairly good knowledge growth.
-KT models aim to monitor the process by which students' knowledge state changes in order to provide intelligent services to students, such as recommending exercises that suit their ability level.
-Indeed, KT is of great significance for both online learning systems and students.
-First, KT models enable the development of personalized adaptive learning systems.
-Once it has grasped the precise knowledge state of students, the learning system can customize more suitable learning schemes for different students, making it possible to teach students in accordance with their knowledge proficiency.
-Second, students themselves can also better understand their learning process, and they are encouraged to pay more attention to the knowledge concepts of which their mastery is poor in order to maximize their learning efficiency \citep{2013A, liu2019exploiting}.
+Fig. \ref{kt} presents a simple schematic diagram of knowledge tracing.
+During the learning process, online learning systems continuously record students' learning behavioral data, including exercises and their related knowledge concepts (e.g., \emph{equality, inequality, plane vector}, \emph{probability}, represented in various colors), and students' answers (i.e., correct or incorrect responses).
+A substantial amount of supplementary information is also simultaneously recorded, including response time, opportunity count, and tutor intervention, which provides a more comprehensive reflection of students' learning process.
+Based on the collected learning data, researchers are striving to maintain an estimate of students' evolving knowledge states. {For illustration, we give a case in Fig. \ref{kt}, where the student's prior knowledge is quantified as 0.2, 0.4, 0.4, and 0.5 across four distinct knowledge concepts.
+The radar map serves as a visual representation of the student's knowledge mastery, which progressively expands as the student continues to acquire new knowledge in learning.} After a period of learning, the student's knowledge states reach 0.9, 0.8, 0.8, and 0.7 respectively, suggesting good knowledge growth.
+In the aforementioned learning process, KT models aim to monitor changes in students' knowledge states.
+Once we understand students' knowledge states, the learning system can customize more suitable learning schemes for different students, thereby enabling the teaching of students in accordance with their proficiency.
+It also allows students to better comprehend their learning process and gradually focus on improving their skills with poorly mastered concepts \citep{2013A, liu2019exploiting}.